 The service families are the front door.
 This is the deeper build bench.

-Folium can assemble the right pieces for a specific buyer: education, proof, agents, RAG, model work, local runtime, governance, compliance evidence, commerce integration, recovery, and long-term AI operations.
+Folium can assemble the right pieces for a specific buyer: education, first builds, startup buildout, websites, web apps, backends, APIs, databases, agents, trusted data, controlled retrieval, model work, local runtime, operating interfaces, governance, compliance records, commerce integration, recovery, and long-term AI operations.
 The registry keeps the depth visible without forcing every customer into the same package.

 Discovery, education, and first move